Skip to main content

 • Specifically for the shipments being carried to and from the U.S.A. under ONE’s tariff terms for detention, detention charges will be assessed only on days when the return facility gate is open for the laden container gate-in.

-• Extended period detention due to the changes in the ocean terminal ERD or ONE's RRD after empty container outgate will not be charged.
+• Extended-period detention due to changes in the ocean terminal ERD or ONE's RRD after the empty container outgate will not be charged.

 • Outbound detention policy applies equally to merchant and carrier haulage.